OLFP-RAN-2021/Adrien/CV/framework/Router/readme.md

             ELSE
                 BREAK

         IF hineritence != null
-            CONTINUE
-        ELSE
-            BREAK

-    TANT QUE url -> suivant()
+            url -> next
+            Route ( url )

 ```

-## Customize behaviour
+## Customize behavior

-Use abstract RouterCallable Class to extends you own behaviour.
+Use abstract RouterCallable Class to extends you own behavior.

 - You MUST `return anonym class`.
 - Anonym class class MUST `extends \Framework\Router\RouterCallable`.
-- You MUST descrip behaviour in named methods.
+- You MUST descrip behavior in named methods.
 - You MUST binding method to url stack with `$this->bind();` in `__construct()`.

 To know more [about binding]();